 \end{theorem}

 For $a=\frac{25}{36}\frac{T-K}{H(\nu)}$, we have

-Compared to EGE-SH and EGE-SR, the exponent in the upper-bound is larger by an order $\log(K)$ but outside of the exponent the an extra multiplicative $\log(T)$ due to the time uniform concentration.
-As this term grows very slowly with $T$ it shouldn't be two w.r.t $K\lvert \cS^\star\lvert$ or $\log(K)\lvert \cS^\star\lvert$ and the exponential term becomes quickly predominant when $T$ is large.
-Thus \apefb improves upon them both EGE-SR and EGE-SH but requires $a$ to be tuned optimally.
-This is an important limitation as in practice $H(\nu)$ is not known and the reported in the main suggest that the performance of \apefb heavily rely on this proper tuning.
+Compared to EGE-SH and EGE-SR, the exponent in the upper-bound is larger by an order $\log(K)$ but outside of the exponent there is an extra multiplicative $\log(T)$ term due to time uniform concentration.
+As this term grows very slowly with $T$ it shouldn't be too high w.r.t $K\lvert \cS^\star\lvert$ or $\log(K)\lvert \cS^\star\lvert$ and the exponential term becomes quickly predominant when $T$ is large.
+Thus \apefb{} improves upon both EGE-SR and EGE-SH but requires $a$ to be tuned optimally.
+This is an important limitation as in practice $H(\nu)$ is not known and the results reported in the main suggest that the performance of \apefb{} heavily rely on this proper tuning.
 On the contrary, both EGE-SR and EGE-SH are parameter-free.

 \begin{proof} For any arm $i$ and any component $d$, let $I_i^d := \left[ \mu_i^d - \frac12 \beta_i(t) ; \mu_i^d + \frac12 \beta_i(t) \right]$.
 We define the event